 - Insufficient refrigerant

 Either way, the result is that the air conditioner's evaporator coil will be unable to properly transfer heat, and consequently 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 In short, the A/C just turned into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 Ensure the A/C system is completely OFF.

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter along with any return air filters.
 Open all the registers completely and ensure that they are not obstructed by furniture or drapes.

 - Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to an expensive repair.
 When your AC freezes over it can lead to a compressor replacement.
 Replacing your compressor could easily cost as much as a downpayment on a new system.
 In fact, many homeowners are forced to decide between installing a new system or repairing the damaged model.
-If you move fast, follow the instructions, and call a NATE-certified technician, you have better odds of getting a less expensive job.
+If you move fast, follow the instructions, and call a ACE-certified technician, you have better odds of getting a less expensive job.
 Your technician will quickly analyze the problem and how to avoid the issue from repeating in the future.
 If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.